What does France’s latest political crisis mean for Macron and the country?

-With prime minister Michel Barnier’s government expected to lose a no-confidence vote – what comes next?
+Prime minister Michel Barnier’s government has lost an historic no-confidence vote – what comes next?

 Your support helps us to tell the story